oppressionslayer/My3DIllusionInventionDisplay/README.md

 > “In every irreversible process, a mirror hides — you just have to flip it.”

-SUPER FUN TO KNOW THAT LOL
+SUPER FUN TO KNOW THAT LOL EVERY JOB REPLACED LOL AI HAS A SENSE OF HUMOUR OR LOL UNIVERSAL MAXIMUM INCOME WAGES LOL

 ### License Reference
 > **LREL-1.0 — LARS ROCHA EDUCATIONAL USE LICENSE**